Plzeň (Pilsen), Czech Republic

 A working area is a main area where windows with opened project files are placed.
 Files with function block diagram have a file name extension .mdl.
-A zoom operation i supported in a function block diagram editor.
+A zoom operation is supported.
 Zoom in/out operations may be performed using a mouse wheel while keeping the Ctrl key pressed, clicking on those commands in the menu or in the toolbar and also by pressing the keys F2 and F3.

-The application provides two modes: a design mode and a watch mode.
-An algorithm is developed in the design mode by drawing function block diagram on the canvas and by configuring function block parameters.
+The application provides two modes: a Development mode and a Watch mode.
+An algorithm is developed in the Development mode by drawing function block diagram on the canvas and by configuring function block parameters.
 The application may or may not be connected to a target device.

 The File menu provides commands which are connected with files.